Ace1928/glyph_forge/CONTRIBUTING.md

-# Contributing to ASCII Forge ⚡
+# Contributing to Glyph Forge ⚡

 > *"Where precision meets purpose and structure enhances function."*

-Welcome to the ASCII Forge contributor ecosystem.
+Welcome to the Glyph Forge contributor ecosystem.
 Your participation represents a commitment to structural integrity, algorithmic elegance, and transformative code.
 This document will guide you through our contribution process with exact specifications.

 ## 🔄 Eidosian Development Principles

-ASCII Forge follows these core principles:
+Glyph Forge follows these core principles:

 1. **Contextual Integrity** - Every element must serve a precise purpose
 2. **Structure as Control** - Clean architectural boundaries with defined interfaces